cmahnke/fliiifenleger/README.md

 * `--sink ultrahdr` wraps a delegate sink and assembles each tile with its cropped gain map and the original metadata.
 Tiles from gain-map-less sources pass through unchanged.
+* The per-tile gain-map crop is contributed through the generic `TileEnricher` SPI (`GainMapTileEnricher` in the `ultrahdr` module), so core stays free of HDR-specific code; stacking sinks (e.g. C2PA over UltraHDR) advertises both capabilities in `info.json`.
 * Options: `delegate` (delegate sink, default `default`), `runtime` (WASM engine, default `auto`), `quality` (primary re-encode, default `90`), `gainmap-quality` (default `85`).